Fall 2023 Semester

 - Keren Yarhi-Milo, Dean and Adlai E. Stevenson Professor of International Relations

 This course is open to Columbia SIPA and Columbia undergraduate students by application only.
+It will also be available on Columbia Plus beginning February 6, 2024.

 In an era increasingly defined by geopolitical competition, it is more important than ever for future policymakers to understand why and how foreign policy decisions are made.
 Inside the Situation Room, co-taught by Secretary Hillary Rodham Clinton and Dean Keren Yarhi-Milo, employs insights from diverse academic fields—including political psychology, domestic politics, and international relations—and the direct experience of high level principals in the room to understand the key factors which underpin a nation’s most crucial decisions.
 This course allows students to engage with a range of case studies and examine decision-making in a variety of historical and contemporary contexts, from the search for Osama bin Laden, to the “red line” in Syria, to negotiating with Iran.